SDU-eScience/SDUCloudDoc/docs/source/ceph.rst

 Ceph Storage Cluster
 --------------------
 Ceph storage cluster deployments begin with setting up each Ceph Node, network and the Ceph Storage Cluster.
 A Ceph Storage Cluster requires at least one Ceph Monitor and at least two Ceph OSD Daemons.
-Our Ceph storage cluster includes five nodes - three nodes for ceph monitors and two nodes for ceph OSDs.
-Additional, three ceph-mgrs have been set up on each of the nodes which is running a ceph-mon daemon.
-By default, whichever ceph-mgr instance comes up first will be made active by the monitors, and the others will be standbys.
-The following shows the information of our ceph storage cluster.
+Our Ceph storage cluster includes five nodes - three nodes for Ceph monitors and two nodes for Ceph OSDs.
+Additional, three Ceph-mgrs have been set up on each of the nodes which is running a Ceph-mon daemon.
+By default, whichever Ceph-mgr instance comes up first will be made active by the monitors, and the others will be standbys.
+The following shows the information of our Ceph storage cluster.

 .. figure::  images/ceph_storage_cluster_original_crop_bright.png
    :align:   center